How Does Identity Theft Happen? (and How To Avoid It)

 9. Family identity theft that targets children and seniors

-Identity thieves often target children and seniors for their scams.
+Identity thieves often target children and seniors with their scams.
 Children are attractive targets due to their clean credit histories, while seniors rarely monitor their credit and may be less likely to recognize scammers.

-In some cases, the identity thief could even be a family member
+In some cases, the identity thief could even be a family member.

 How to prevent family identity theft: